wmandai/workice-docs/docs/source/migration.rst

 ..
 ATTENTION:: Do not replace freelancer office files with Workice files install Workice separately before importing data.

+..
+ATTENTION:: Importing data from freelancer office to Workice requires CRON to be already running see the steps on how to setup cron `here <https://discuss.workice.com/d/9-setting-up-cron>`__

 Export data as JSON
 ^^^^^^^^^^^^^^^^^^^^^
 Download the import file from `here <https://dbz0e1mkzg4d4.cloudfront.net/tools/workice-importer.zip>`__